kingfish777/ProppianFunction-vs-Tale_Matrix_Project/README.md

+##Adventures in Funciton-Table Matrices
 ___________________________________________________________________________________
-R libraries used:
+#R libraries used:
 ape
 Rgraphviz
 tm
 ___________________________________________________________________________________

-Russian Magic Tales from Appendix III of Propp's Morphology of the Fairy Tale
+#Russian Magic Tales from Appendix III of Propp's Morphology of the Fairy Tale
 ___________________________________________________________________________________
 93 Sun_Sister.txt
 _________________